Skip to main content

 • How can Correctional Industries benefit the stakeholder?

-• If a stakeholder’s support cannot be obtained, what can be done to manage or neutralize their sphere of influence?
+• If a stakeholder’s support cannot be obtained, identify if there is something that can be done to manage or neutralize their sphere of influence?

-7. Create a communication plan to include talking points for stakeholder outreach.
+5. Create a communication plan to include talking points for stakeholder outreach

 Talking points are brief “sound bites” that persuasively support your organization’s messaging or mission.
-It’s best to create a series of them to cover a variety of key topics/issues of importance, to be used, as appropriate, in conjunction with presentations, media involvement, or other situations where immediate, “think on your feet” responses might be required.
-Of course, each must be supported by facts or anecdotal evidence from the organization and modified based on the target audience.
+It’s best to create a series of them to cover a variety of key topics and issues of importance.
+These “sound bites” can be used in conjunction with presentations, media involvement, or other situations where immediate, “think on your feet” responses might be required.
+It is important that each “sound bite” is supported by facts or anecdotal evidence from the organization and modified based on the target audience.
 For example, Correctional Industries:

-• Reduce prison idleness, increase inmate job skills, and help offenders make a successful transition to the community
+• Reduce prison idleness, increase incarcerated individual job skills, and help incarcerated individuals make a successful transition to the community

 • Reduce correctional costs by engaging in self-sustaining initiatives